strangehurst/PNML.jl/README.md

 Features that are not complete:
   - HLPNG - many-sorted algebras are complex.
 Work in process.
-  - Symbolics support for HLPNG (many-sorted algebra)
+  - Symbolic handlingof  HLPNG (many-sorted algebra)
   - pntd specialize
   - toolspecific usage
   - API definition